A Distributed Conductance Tester Without Global Information Collection

-A typical algorithm for the problem in the sequential, as well as non-sequential, models can be thought of as running in two \emph{phases}.
+A typical algorithm for the problem in the sequential, as well as non-sequential, models can be thought of as running in two \emph{phases} (after possibly a \emph{pre-processing phase}).
 In the first phase, the algorithm performs a certain number of short ($O(\log n)$-length) random walks from a randomly chosen starting vertex.
 The walks should mix well on a graph with high conductance and should take longer to mix on a graph which is far from having high conductance (at least from some fraction of starting vertices).
 In the second phase, the algorithm then checks whether those walks mixed well or not.
 For that, the algorithm gleans some information from every vertex in the graph and computes some aggregate function.
-Specifically in the classic and MPC settings, the algorithms count the total number of pairwise collisions between the endpoints of the walks.
-The only known distributed algorithm for the problem by Fichtenberger and Vasudev~\cite{VasudevDistributed} precedes the first phase by building a rooted BFS spanning tree of the input graph.\footnote{If the construction of BFS tree takes longer than $O(\log n)$ rounds the algorithm rejects without proceeding to the first phase since all good expanders have small diameter.
-However, a bad expander such as a dumbbell graph may also have small diameter, so their algorithm still need to proceed with the test after the successful construction of the spanning tree.} This spanning tree is used for collecting information from the endpoints of the random walks in the second phase.
+Specifically in the classical and MPC settings, the algorithms count the total number of pairwise collisions between the endpoints of the walks.

+The distributed algorithm for the problem by Fichtenberger and Vasudev~\cite{VasudevDistributed} precedes the first phase by building a rooted BFS spanning tree of the input graph.\footnote{If the construction of BFS tree takes longer than $O(\log n)$ rounds the algorithm rejects without proceeding to the first phase since all good conductors have small diameter.
+However, a bad conductor such as a dumbbell graph may also have small diameter, so their algorithm still needs to proceed with the test after the successful construction of the spanning tree.} This spanning tree is used for collecting information from the endpoints of the random walks in the second phase.
 Specifically, their algorithm estimates the discrepancy of the endpoint probability distribution from the stationary distribution by collecting the estimate of discrepancy on each endpoint at a central point.
 If the overall discrepancy is above a certain threshold, the algorithm rejects the graph.
-This process of building a spanning tree and collecting information at the root to decide if the property holds or not takes a global and centralized view of the testing process.
+This process of building a spanning tree and collecting information at the root to decide if the property holds or not takes a global and centralised view of the testing process.